 Salt marshes form in areas that already have mud flats.
 The mud is a great place to grow the vegetation needed for the salt flats.

-Salt marches are soft and spongy because the soil is composed of deep mud and peat that is several feet thick!
+Salt marshes are soft and spongy because the soil is composed of deep mud and peat that is several feet thick!